deanstef/awesome-plonky2/README.md

 ### 5. Power of two

-The example `merkle_tree.rs` shows how to prove that a given value (leaf) is part of a merkle tree.
+The example `merkle_tree.rs` shows how to prove that an element (leaf) is part of a merkle tree.
 In the example the circuit takes a `leaf` and `root` values as public inputs.

 ## Resources